Anthropology E354, Fall 2014

 3. Justify the document left (i.e., a jagged right edge like this web page); do not justify full, because the words often get spaced out in odd ways within sentences.

-4. 12 pitch font only; no extra big fonts, too-small-to-read fonts, or exceptionally aesthetic fonts that look pretty cool but are a drag to read.
+4. 12 pitch font only; no extra big fonts, too-small-to-read fonts, or exceptionally aesthetic fonts (you're in a university, so no comic sans) that look pretty cool but are a drag to read.

 5. Staple completed papers in upper left hand corner.
 While they are picturesque, vinyl report sleeves do not stay attached; clip binders are somewhat more reliable, but they still tend to get pulled off when placed in a large pile of completed papers.
 Absolutely no loose papers or origami-type corner folds will be accepted.